Kong/cloud-migration-journey/README.md

     This will create a `.kmj` directory in your `$HOME`, and prompt for various inputs:
     1. AWS CLI credentials are configured
     2. The path to the kong license
-    3. Open the Kong Migration Journey configuration file (users.tfvars) where you populate the Kong Konnect information, and can make any changes to your AWS infrastructure settings (AWS Region, VPC, Subnet Ids).
+    3. Open the Kong Migration Journey configuration file (users.tfvars) where you populate the Kong Konnect information, and can make any changes to your AWS infrastructure settings (AWS Region, VPC, Subnets).

 1. Deploy the cloud infrastructure:
     > `make infra.deploy`